ksu-cs-textbooks/cis580/content/00-forward/04-where-to-find-help.md

 As you work on the materials in this course, you may run into questions or problems and need assistance.

 ## Class Sessions
 A portion of each class session is set aside for questions that have come up as you've worked through the course materials.
 Please take advantage of this time; not only will you benefit from the answer, but so will your classmates!
-Remember you are always welcome to join class sessions remotely, even if it is not your day to attend in-person.

 ## Discord
 For questions that crop up outside of class times, your first line of communication for this course is the course channel on the departmental Discord server.
 If you have not yet signed into the course discord channel, or are not yet a Discord user, please visit [https://discordbot.cs.ksu.edu](https://discordbot.cs.ksu.edu).
 This assistant will link your K-State and Discord accounts and set your username for the server in accordance with K-State policy.